code-with-amitk/Code-examples/System-Design/scalable/Dropbox_or_GoogleDrive/README.md

        - New Hash of chunk        //If data is modified in transit, server can detect data is malformed.
        - Actual data of chunk     //To be stored on object store
  ![ImgURL](https://i.ibb.co/TMDWjLr/dropbox-client-application.png)

+#### 2. WHAT HAPPENS ON SERVER
+- Server was storing actual files on `Object store` & file,related information on `metadata server`.
+- Server gets information from Transmitter:
+  - For user=uniqueUserID, uniqueFileID, oldHash, newHash, actual changed content are changed.   //When existing file updated
+    - Updates metadata server, object store database.
+  - For user=uniqueUserID, new file is created, size, chunk-hashes, actual file content.